Texas Fire Captain Suspended for Exposing ‘Penis Ring’ to Fast Food Worker

 This is the second suspension of a Plano fire captain in the past four months that has made headlines.
 In September, the fire department suspended Captain Richie Floyd for 24 hours after he asked a paramedic for help getting a fraudulent vaccination card for his unvaccinated wife so she could fly to New York City for a vacation, where proof of vaccination is required for indoor dining and other entertainment.
 The federal Department of Health and Human Services’ has specifically warned that distributing blank vaccine cards is illegal.
 The Plano fire department considers Floyd’s case as closed and he has been allowed to return to work.

 Deary’s latest suspension stemming from the indecent exposure charge ended as of Saturday.
-When asked whether Deary would be returning to work, the City of Plano did not respond by the requested deadline.
+When asked whether Deary would be returning to work, the City of Plano said Deary would return to work on Dec.
+14th.

+“Deary was taken off shift and assigned to Fire Administration while an internal investigation was conducted by Plano Police Department’s Office of Professional Standards,” wrote a City of Plano press representative.
+“Upon completion of the investigation, and with consideration of Deary’s statement letter to the City of Plano Firefighters’ and Police Officers’ Civil Service Commission, there was an agreed suspension of 90 days with no pay and demotion of two ranks.”